willwang-x/workflow/cornerstone/break/meditate/headspace/headspace-courses.md

 * Your mind on **Meditation** with [Dr. Yewande Pearse](https://www.linkedin.com/in/dr-yewande-pearse-03702643/): **Caudate**, **Entorhinal Cortex**, **Medial Prefrontal Cortex**, Gray Matter
 * A lasting legacy: What's the most important lesson you've learned in life?
 Looking back, what in your life didn't work out the way you'd planned?
 * Why morning routines matter?
+* Move your mind with Dr. Yewande Pearse: Neurogenesis, Flex your brain

 ## Basics 2